 Through my curiosity, I placed a time-lapse camera on a recently prescribed burned piece of land on the Switzer Ranch.
 My goal was to see if there was a difference in vegetative response from a wildfire verses a prescribed burn.
 This video shows the seasons change and how a prescribed burn impacts the landscape over a year of time which in the end shows little drama as the grass readily comes back without issue.

 Ultimately, the resilience of the Sandhills is astounding, and fire is now a critical tool for management.
 In the past decade, ranchers and land managers throughout the Sandhills have slowly been integrating the practice of prescribed burning back onto the landscape.
 With the rapid encroachment of the Eastern redcedar, the Sandhills are under threat.
 Once it was thought that Eastern redcedar would not survive in the Sandhills, but the cedars are proving to spread and encroach with vigor.
 If cedars continue to invade, the miles of rolling waves of grass may cease to be what they are today.
-The sweet songs of the grassland birds will go quiet unless fire becomes part of the management of this region again.

 To read more about fire in the Sandhills, read Sarah Sortum’s personal take about why their family chooses to use fire as a management technique: http://plattebasintimelapse.com/2015/03/burning-prairie/